SerenGTI/Forschungsprojekt/documentation/giraph_installation_steps.md

 ...
 ```

-#### Additional configuration for all nodes in the multi node cluster
+### Configuration for all nodes
-We will now need to set the configuration of all nodes by copying the properties given below between the `<configuration>...</configuration>` tags.
+We will now need to set the configuration of all nodes (including the master) by copying the properties given below between the `<configuration>...</configuration>` tags.

 In `$HADOOP_HOME/conf/core-site.xml` we add
 ```